 The property has absolute privacy.
 There is a path going to the house which is overgrown and only used in spring by a handful of walkers.
 The other gardens are abandoned due to the ageing population of the local village, so no-one goes down into the valley now.

 Winter climate is mixed.
-Quite wet some times, hence the chestnuts, river, huertas, etc. It is a micro-climate, very unusual to have chestnuts so far South.
+Quite wet some times, hence the chestnuts, river, gardens, etc. It is a micro-climate, very unusual to have chestnuts so far South.

 Water is from a private well and power is via generators.
 Electricity is some way off and would be expensive to install.
 There is a septic tank for waste.
 Access is narrow and would need to be widen for vehicles.